olusesanpeter/things/SETUP.md

 - `NEXTAUTH_SECRET`
 - `NEXTAUTH_URL` (your production URL)
 - `ADMIN_PASSWORD`
+- Upstash Redis variables (automatically added when you create the database via Marketplace)
-- KV and Blob Storage variables (automatically added when you create the stores)
+- Blob Storage variables (automatically added when you create the Blob store)

 ### Deploy